Investments and Insurance Products:

 The examples used are hypothetical and are provided for informational purposes only.
 It is not intended to represent any specific return, yield, or investment, nor is it indicative of future results.

 Recordkeeping, trustee, and/or custody services are provided by Wells Fargo Institutional Retirement and Trust, a business unit of Wells Fargo Bank, N.A.
 This information and any information provided by employees and representatives of Wells Fargo Bank N.A. and its affiliates is intended to constitute investment education under U.S. Department of Labor guidance and does not constitute “investment advice” under the Employee Retirement Income Security Act of 1974.
-Neither Wells Fargo nor any of its affiliates, including employees and representatives, may provide “investment advice” to any participant or beneficiary regarding the investment of savings in an employer sponsored retirement plan Please contact an investment, financial, tax, or legal advisor regarding your specific needs and situation. © 2016 Wells Fargo Bank, N.A.
+Neither Wells Fargo nor any of its affiliates, including employees and representatives, may provide “investment advice” to any participant or beneficiary regarding the investment of savings in an employer sponsored retirement plan Please contact an investment, financial, tax, or legal advisor regarding your specific needs and situation.
+The information shown is not intended to provide any suggestion that you engage in or refrain from taking a particular course of action. © 2018 Wells Fargo Bank, N.A.
 All rights reserved.

 Jim is about to enter a new generation of financial choices.